Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 1       | `BootDelay`           | The bootloader will start the application in a few seconds, unless the boot is cancelled or a firmware update is requested.
 2       | `BootCancelled`       | There is a valid application to boot, however, boot was cancelled by an external command.
 3       | `AppUpgradeInProgress`| Application is currently being upgraded.
 If interrupted, the bootloader will go into `NoAppToBoot`.
 4       | `ReadyToBoot`         | The application is already booting.
-This state is very transient.
+This state is very transient and is left automatically as soon as possible.

 <img src="bootloader_state_machine.png" width=600 title="Bootloader state machine">